elegant-scipy/elegant-scipy/markdown/ch3.markdown

 %matplotlib inline
 import numpy as np
 import matplotlib as mpl
-from matplotlib import pyplot as plt, cm
+from matplotlib import pyplot as plt from matplotlib cm  # colormap module
 ```

 Next, we set the default matplotlib colormap and interpolation method: